hl7au/au-fhir-base/pages/_includes/au-heartrate-intro.md

 **AU Heart Rate** *[[DRAFT 0](guidance.html)]*

-This profile provides an observation information structure for a patient’s vital sign heart rate measurement.
+This profile provides an observation information structure for a patient’s heart rate at a point in time.

 This profile identifies the additional cardinality, value sets and other constraints that build on [Heart Rate](http://hl7.org/fhir/StructureDefinition/heartrate) for use in an Australian context.